openshift-knative/docs/proc_git-set-up.md

 -----------------------------------------
 ### Configuring Git

-Once you have git installed, set up your git account.
+Once you have Git installed, set up your Git account.

 #### Procedure
 1. Open **Terminal**